 Gaming duty, which replaced gaming licence (premises) duty on 1 October 1997, is based on the 'gross gaming yield' for each establishment where dutiable gaming takes place.
-This consists of the total value of the stakes, minus players' winnings, on games in which the house is the banker, and participation charges, or 'table money', exclusive of VAT, on games in which the bank is shared by players.
+The gross gaming yield is money gambled minus winnings paid: this consists of the total value of the stakes, minus players' winnings, on games in which the house is the banker, and participation charges, or 'table money', exclusive of VAT, on games in which the bank is shared by players.
 Gaming duty is levied at marginal rates of between 2.5% and 40% according to the amount of gross gaming yield.

-Duties on betting and gaming are forecast to raise £1.3 billion in 2003-04.
+Duties on betting and gaming are forecast to raise £1.3 billion in 2004-05.